Walter Henry Medhurst: Malacca and Shanghai

 Having arrived in Malacca, Medhurst learned Malay, and studied Chinese, Chinese characters, and the Hokkien group of Min Nan Chinese varieties, which is widely spoken in Southeast Asia.
 He was ordained there by William Charles Milne on 27 April 1819.

 Medhurst served as a missionary in Penang in 1820, and then in Batavia (present-day Jakarta), capital of the Dutch East Indies in 1822.
 His son Walter Henry was born that year and born in 1828 was his daughter Eliza Mary who went on to marry Hong Kong's chief magistrate Charles Batten Hillier in 1846.
 Their youngest daughter was Augusta, born in 1840.

-Today's All Saints Jakarta church and the Parapattan Orphanage were started by Medhurst.
+Today's All Saints Church, Jakarta and the Parapattan Orphanage were started by Medhurst.

 In addition to compiling his Chinese-English and English-Chinese dictionaries, Medhurst was a prolific translator, lexicographer, and editor.

 Although Medhurst never traveled to Japan, in 1830 he published An English and Japanese, and Japanese and English Vocabulary Compiled from Native Works in 344 pages.
 Based upon his studies of Hokkien, in 1831 Medhurst completed his A Dictionary of the Hok-këèn Dialect of the Chinese Language, but printing of all 862 pages of which reached finality only in 1837 after being affected by the end of the British East India Company's trade monopoly in 1834 and for lack of funds.

 In the 1840s, Medhurst collaborated with John Stronach, Elijah Coleman Bridgman, and William Charles Milne translating the (1847) "Delegates' Version" of the Bible in Chinese.
 Medhurst, Elihu Doty, and John Van Nest Talmage developed the Pe̍h-ōe-jī Church Romanization of Southern Min Chinese that was widely used by missionaries.

 When peace was concluded with China in 1842, he moved to Shanghai where he founded the London Missionary Society Press (墨海書館) together with William Muirhead and Dr William Lockhart.
 They were later joined by Joseph Edkins, and William Charles Milne.
 He continued in Shanghai until 1856, laying the foundations of a successful mission.

 In 1843, New York University conferred upon him the honorary degree of D.D.